 Gon Jem and his Shitennou in Metal Armor Dragonar.
 You don't get any quirkier in a Real Robot anime.
 Their weirdness does not keep them from being more than a match to the heroes in more than one occasion.

 Samurai Deeper Kyo has several such groups.
 Perhaps most stunning is the fact that the protagonist and title character, Kyo himself has his own Quirky Miniboss Squad, the Shiseiten (translated as the Four Emperors in the american release).
 Also present are Sanada Yukimura's Sanada Ten and Nobunaga's Twelve God Shoguns.
 The primary villains of the series, the Mibu clan have several of squads of their own, the primary two being the Five Stars and the Four Elders.
 It gets even more complicated, however, when it is revealed that each of the four elders has his/her own Quirky Miniboss Squad, referred to as the Imperial Guards.
+Finally, the Crimson King has his own secret miniboss squad in the form of the Red Cross Knights, who serve as his secret assassins.

 In a similar case to Kyo Dark Schneider of Bastard is also a protagonist with his own Quirky Miniboss Squad (The Four Riders of Havoc).
 In addition said minibosses have their own minibosses (Especially Kal Su, who commands 13 Generals with their own quirks).And there's also the various high ranking Angels and Demons.